 See Also: Founders

-Elizabeth Sanders is the General Manager of WMMT, the community radio station of Appalshop, a fifty year old arts and media organization in Whitesburg, Kentucky.
-She is an alum of the STAY (Stay Together Appalachian Youth) Project, a member of the 2014 cohort of the Young Climate Leaders Network, and took part in the It Takes Roots delegation, a delegation of over one hundred indigenous and frontline community members attending the COP21 climate talks in Paris in 2015.
-Elizabeth previously served as Secretary of the Appalshop Board of Directors and Chair of Kentuckians for the Commonwealth, a 10,000+ member statewide grassroots organization.
-Elizabeth was a presenter at the 2018 International Conference on Penal Abolition in London, England and part of the coordinating team for the 2019 Central Appalachian Prison Justice Movement Assembly at the Highlander Education Center in Tennessee.
-In her free time, Elizabeth enjoys embroidery, Dungeons & Dragons, and playing with her rescue dog Clyde.
+Elizabeth Sanders is a J.D. candidate at the University of Cincinnati College of Law and a fellow with the Ohio Innocence Project, an organization working to exonerate incarcerated individuals.
+She is the former general manager of WMMT, the community radio station of Appalshop, a 50-year-old arts and media nonprofit in Whitesburg, Kentucky.
+She is an alum of the STAY (Stay Together Appalachian Youth) Project, a member of the 2014 cohort of the Young Climate Leaders Network, and took part in It Takes Roots, a delegation of more than 100 Indigenous and frontline community members attending the COP21 climate talks.
+Elizabeth previously served as chair of Kentuckians for the Commonwealth, a 10,000+-member statewide grassroots organization, and presented at the 2018 International Conference on Penal Abolition in London, England.
+In her free time, Elizabeth enjoys embroidery, Dungeons & Dragons, and playing with her rescue dog, Clyde.